wjt/fedc-2021-talk/talk.md

 ![top-repos.png](images/top-repos.png)

 Here are the top 30 apps and runtimes by number of commits authored by flatpak-external-data-checker.

+I've coloured the bars by whether the the app is extra-data or not.
+I've just realised that the colours are the opposite way round compared to the earlier slide...
+Here, extra-data apps are red, and normal apps are blue.

 Of course this will be biased towards apps which have been using the tool for longer.

 Even so, we can see quite an even split between extra-data and normal apps.
 For instance, the third-most-frequently-updated app on this list is RPCS3, a PlayStation 3 emulated released under the GPL.
 Flathub tracks the `master` branch of the upstream project.
 I guess this is a fast-moving project where being at the bleeding edge is worth the potential for the occasional broken build if it means better compatibility with games.
 High up here, we also see the nightly build of the Rust toolchain, which is open source, as well as the Insiders (a.k.a. nightly) build of Visual Studio Code, which isn't.